All About Batteries

-Batteries are the basis for any eCigarette and are the crucial components that allow you to atomizer eLiquid into vapor.
 Batteries come in a range of sizes, shapes and amperages, meaning there’s something out there for everyone.
-You’ll notice that as your vaping experience becomes more in-depth, you’ll require larger batteries or even several batteries to help get you through the day: having a long life battery or a backup can mean the difference between vaping and not vaping!
+You’ll notice that as your vaping experience becomes more in-depth, you’ll require larger batteries or even several batteries to help get you through the day.
+Having a long life battery or a backup can mean the difference between vaping and not vaping!

 The answer to this question all depends on which battery you’re using!
-Because batteries are so varied within the vaping world, the one you’re using may or may not last as long as other out there.
-Check out our quick reference guide on battery lifespans here: http://www.americaneliquidstore.com/pages/product-lifespans.html#Batteries
+Because batteries are so varied within the vaping world, the one you’re using may or may not last as long as others out there.
+Check out our quick reference guide on battery lifespans here: https://www.americaneliquidstore.com/pages/product-lifespans.html#Batteries

 Like any other battery out there, eCigarette batteries are in need of a good charging after they’ve been depleted.
 Charging an eCig battery is simple enough: you just have to connect it to a power source.
 Generally, this is done by using a USB charging adapter to plug the battery into your computer.
 There are also wall chargers and AC adapters that can be useful in charging your eCig on the go or just through a wall outlet.